issamelmakhfi/INCEPTION/README.md

 <p align="center">
  <img src="https://miro.medium.com/max/678/1*uGdDnHQq6NVMcSO0DKAVAw.png">
  </p>

+Docker works by using a combination of containerization technology and a client-server architecture to package and manage applications.
+Here are the key components of how Docker works:

+1 - Docker Engine: This is the core component of Docker that runs on the host machine and manages the containers.
+Docker Engine consists of three main parts: a server, a REST API, and a command-line interface (CLI).
+The server listens for commands from the Docker CLI or the REST API, and then creates, starts, stops, or removes containers as needed.

+2 - Docker Image: A Docker image is a read-only template that contains all the necessary files, libraries, and dependencies to run an application.
+Docker images are created using a Dockerfile, which is a text file that specifies the configuration and settings needed to build the image.
+Once an image is built, it can be shared and reused across different machines.

+3 - Docker Container: A Docker container is a runnable instance of a Docker image.
+Containers are isolated from each other and from the host system, which means that applications running inside a container are self-contained and do not interfere with other containers or the host environment.
+Docker containers can be started, stopped, or restarted as needed, and they can be configured to use specific resources such as CPU, memory, and network bandwidth.

+4 - Docker Registry: A Docker registry is a repository for storing and sharing Docker images.
+Docker Hub is the most popular public Docker registry, but organizations can also set up their own private registries to store and manage their own images.

 ## What is Docker compose ?

 ## TO DO LIST ✅.
 > In order to finish the project smoothly, I decided to partition the tasks to do one after the other.